steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

     });
 ```

 Notice, we are only fetching a single blog post by specifying a `limit` and we have filled all necessary fields/variables with the old content.

+#### 3. Creating patch

 We have created a small function called `createPatch` to patch edits to the old content.

 ```javascript
 function createPatch(text, out) {